 (III) "Radio and television broadcasting" within this state as defined in RCW 82.04 (section 1, chapter 9, Laws of 2025); and

 (C) Services rendered in respect to out-of-home advertising, including: Billboard advertising; street furniture advertising; transit advertising; place-based advertising, such as in-store display advertising or point-of-sale advertising; dynamic or static signage at live events; naming rights; and fixed signage advertising.
-Out-of-home advertising does not include direct mail; or
+Out-of-home advertising does not include direct mail.

-Live presentations including, but not limited to, lectures, seminars, workshops, or courses where participants attend either in person or via the internet or telecommunications equipment that allows audience members and the presenter or instructor to give, receive, and discuss information with each other in real time.
+(i) Live presentations including, but not limited to, lectures, seminars, workshops, or courses where participants attend either in person or via the internet or telecommunications equipment that allows audience members and the presenter or instructor to give, receive, and discuss information with each other in real time.

-For the purposes of (a) through (c) and (e) of this subsection (3), the terms "sale at retail" and "retail sale" do not include a sale between members of an affiliated group as defined in RCW 82.04.299(1)(f).
+(ii) “Live presentations” do not include:

+(A) Classes provided by preschools;

+(B) Classes provided by elementary schools, secondary schools, and institutions of higher education as part of their accreditation;

+(C) Musical, dramatic, comedic, or similar performances, including any incidental instruction.

+(D) One-on-one instructional activities including tutoring and consulting.

+(E) Music lessons regardless of the number of participants;

+(E) Presentations given at the physical location of a facility exempt from property tax under RCW 84.36.020(2).
+For the purposes of this subsection (3)(f)(ii)(E):

+(I) Presentations where participants may join via internet or telecommunications equipment are given at the physical location of the presenter during the real-time presentation; and

+(II) Presentations where all participants, other than the presenter, attend at the physical location of a facility exempt from property tax under RCW 84.36.020(2) are given at the physical location of the participants regardless of the location of the presenter at the time of the presentation;

+(F) Youth camps.

+(G) Before and after school care provided in-person and on-site by elementary schools; and

+(H) Presentations given by a nonprofit organization exempt from federal income tax under Title 26 U.S.C.
+Sec.
+501(c) of the federal internal revenue code;

 (4) “Sale at retail” or “retail sale” shall include the sale of or charge made for tangible personal property consumed and/or for labor and services rendered in respect to the following:

 The installing, repairing, cleaning, altering, imprinting, or improving of tangible personal property of or for consumers, including charges made for the mere use of facilities in respect thereto, but excluding charges made for the use of coin-operated laundry facilities when such facilities are situated in an apartment house, rooming house, or mobile home park for the exclusive use of the tenants thereof, and also excluding sales of laundry service to nonprofit health care facilities, and excluding services rendered in respect to live animals, birds and insects;